 Sexual slavery or human trafficking is covered in Chapter 77 of Title 18 of the U.S. Code.
-For example, Section 1591 deals with sex trafficking of children or by force, fraud, or coercion.
-The least severe subsection of this statute can result in a sentence not to exceed 20 years while the other two subsections can result in a minimum sentence of 10 or 15 years up to life imprisonment.
+For example, Section 1591 deals with the sex trafficking of children by force, fraud, or coercion.
+The least severe subsection of this statute can result in a sentence not to exceed 20 years, while the other two subsections can result in a minimum sentence of 10 or 15 years up to life imprisonment.

 Prostitution, known as the oldest profession on earth, can also be a serious felony at the federal level.
 For example, 18 U.S.C.
-Section 2421 provides a sentence of not more than 10 years for anyone who knowingly transports any individual to travel in interstate or foreign commerce with the intent to engage that person into prostitution; 18 U.S.C.
+Section 2421 provides a sentence of not more than 10 years for anyone who knowingly transports any individual to travel in interstate or foreign commerce with the intent to engage that person in prostitution; 18 U.S.C.
 Section 2422(a) provides a sentence of not more than 20 years for anyone who persuades, induces, entices, or coerces any individual to travel in interstate or foreign commerce to engage in prostitution; and 18 U.S.C.
 Section 2422(b) provides a minimum sentence of not less than 10 years up to life imprisonment for anyone who knowingly uses the mail or any facility or means of interstate or foreign commerce to knowingly persuade, induce, entice or coerce a minor into prosecution.

 Acts such as these have resulted in not only more child sex prosecutions but longer prison terms following conviction, including a 1400 percent increase in the number of sex offenders on supervised release, according to one study.
-A 2010 U.S. Sentencing Commission report found that the average term of supervised release for an offender convicted for possession of child pornography was 220 months while the average term was 323 months for production of child pornography.
+A 2010 U.S. Sentencing Commission report found that the average term of supervised release for an offender convicted for possession of child pornography was 220 months, while the average term was 323 months for the production of child pornography.